crypticCaroline/puppyplaymates/README.md

 ### Responsiveness

 The website is fully responsive between different screen resolutions.
-I have done this by using media queries, containers, rows and columns.
+I have done this by using media queries, containers, rows, and columns.
 I have chosen to hide the GIF images on small devices.

 ### Accessibility

 * Used bright colours with high contrast throughout the website.
 * Used meaningful aria-labels where appropriate to ensure ease of use with a screen reader.
 * Used auto-completes for new-password and current-password to help screen readers navigate and prompt users.
-* Used headings in order to help users navigate the website.
+* Used headings to help users navigate the website.
 * Ensured that the logo has an aria-label of 'Home' to make navigation easier.

 ### Flash Messages